thibaud-c/Graz_402.424/lab_04/README.md

 > [!TIP]
 > If you have some problem during the import you can add the parameter `-C 2048`.
 The `-C` option specifies the amount of memory to use for caching (in MB).
 You can adjust this value based on your machine's available memory.

-<font color="orange">🤔 What method did we learn to get the spatial data about a specific region ? </font>
+! 🤔 What method did we learn to get the spatial data about a specific region ?

 <details>
     <summary>💡 Are you blocked? </summary>